 Qantas A380 first class inflight dining experience

 The Qantas A380 first class in-flight menu proudly advertises three high-end champagnes: Taittinger Comtes de Champagne Blanc de Blancs, Pol Roger Sir Winston Churchill and Veuve Cliquot La Grande Dame.
 However, only one champagne, Veuve Cliquot La Grande Dame 2006, was available on my flight.
 I enjoyed it immensely.
-The 2006 vintage of this champagne is currently retailing for $250 per bottle at Dan Murphy.
+The 2006 vintage of this champagne is currently retailing for $250 per bottle at Dan Murphys.

 My glass of champagne was presented with roasted almonds and olives.
 These were delightful pre-departure nibbles.